 Apple denies allegations of eavesdropping on users using Siri

-However, in a recent post, Apple asserted that it "has never used Siri data to build marketing profiles, has never provided this data for advertising, and has never sold it to anyone for any purpose."
+However, in a recent post, Apple asserted that it "has never used Siri data to build marketing profiles, never provided this data for advertising, and never sold it to anyone for any purpose."
 The company said Siri processes as much data as possible on the device, only sends the minimum amount of data to servers when necessary, and does not associate searches and requests with a user's Apple account.

 Still, Apple’s decision to settle for a large sum of money has many believing it is tacitly admitting wrongdoing, and the case has once again raised concerns about privacy in the age of technology, as smart devices increasingly collect personal data.